mautic/mautic-community-handbook/docs/pages/15.contributing/12.google-summer-of-code/docs.rst

 If you’re interested in working on a mentor-submitted idea, read the :xref:`GSOC project ideas` and about the project and the related technology.
 Please note this is a rolling document which we maintain year-round.
 There is no need to contact the mentor unless you have a specific question about the project.
 Don’t send an “I’m interested” email or Slack message - please respect their time.

-If you’re interested in proposing your own project start looking around the Mautic Project for a mentor and suggest your idea in the Slack channel (#gsoc-discuss).
+If you’re interested in proposing your own project start looking around the Mautic Project for a mentor and suggest your idea in the :xref:`Mautic Assembly`.

 You may also wish to start working on the Mautic-specific parts of the application, see below for more information.
 Carefully review the student responsibilities section.